google/lovefield/docs/spec/08_referential_integrity.md

 therefore `IMMEDIATE` will be used.

 Timing enforcement should be exposed via the schema creation API as an optional enum parameter.
-The enum is named `lf.ConstraintTiming` The default value, if such parameter is not provided, is `IMMEDIATE`.
+The enum is named `lf.ConstraintTiming`.
+The default value, if such parameter is not provided, is `IMMEDIATE`.

 #### 8.3.1 DEFERRABLE